Mentor Research Institute

 The Left Field Dating App Makes Dating Easier.
-Bend Dating Makes Dating Safer Using with Evidence-Based Design
+Bend Dating Makes Dating Safer with Evidence-Based Design

 Mentor Research (2026)

-Dating apps have become exceptionally good at removing friction.
-What they have not become good at is preventing harm.
-Across three generations of digital dating platforms, convenience and engagement have steadily outpaced safety, honesty, and accountability.
-As dissatisfaction with swipe-based dating grows, newer apps increasingly claim to represent a break from the past.
-In practice, many do not.
-The contrast between Left Field and Bend Dating illustrates the difference between lowering effort and redesigning responsibility.
+Across four decades of digital dating platforms, convenience and ease of engagement have improved, Sadly, dating apps have never focused on safety, participant honesty or harm prevention.
+Dissatisfaction with swipe-based dating is growing.
+Newer apps claim to represent a break from the past.
+Most do not.
+The differences between Left Field and Bend Dating illustrate the gap between lowering search effort and designing for responsibility.

 First and Second Generations: When Ease Replaced Trust

 First-generation dating platforms digitized personal ads.
 They expanded access but left social norms largely intact.
 Second-generation apps transformed dating into an engagement economy.
-Swiping collapsed courtship into rapid judgments, rewarded superficial signaling, and aligned business success with time-on-platform rather than relationship outcomes.
+Swiping collapsed courtship into rapid judgments, rewarded superficial signaling, and aligned business success with users’ “time-on-platform” rather than with users’ desirable relationship outcomes.

-Over time, the consequences became increasingly visible: decision fatigue, adversarial signaling, escalation risk, and widespread user disengagement.
-The core problem was no longer interface design; it was incentive design.
+Over time, the consequences of inattention to users’ healthy engagement and safety have become increasingly visible: decision fatigue, adversarial signaling, escalation risk, and widespread user dissatisfaction and disengagement.

 Left Field: A Polished Second Generation